ChristineKitchens/School_District_Analysis/README.md

 9. The scores by school type

 Additionally, the school board noted evidence in student score spreadsheets indicate that grades for 9th graders at Thomas High School have been altered.
-As such, math and reading grades for Thomas High School 9th graders are replaced with NaNs for the analysis.
+As such, math and reading grades for Thomas High School (THS) 9th graders are replaced with NaNs for the analysis.
+Code script from which the following results were derived can be found in the [jupyter notebook for the project](PyCitySchools_Challenge.ipynb)

 ## School District Analysis Results
-Using bulleted lists and images of DataFrames as support, address the following questions.

 ### District Summary
-How is the district summary affected?
+- After replacing Thomas High School 9th grade scores with NaNs, four changes were observed in the district summary:
+  - The average math score decreased by 0.1 (79.0 to 78.9)
+  - The percent of students with passing math scores decreased by 0.2% (75.0% to 74.8%)
+  - The percent of students with passing reading scores decreased by 0.3% (86.0% to 85.7%)
+  - The overall percent of students with passing scores for both reading and math decreased by 0.1% (65.0% to 64.9%)
 <figcaption><i>Fig 1.
 District Summary</i></figcaption>

 ![Fig 1.
 District Summary](https://github.com/InRegards2Pluto/School_District_Analysis/blob/21835b7fd2a862fd8e048fb23bb6b2e8c4464453/Resources/district_summary_df_initial.png)